apache/spark/docs/configuration.md

     1t or 1tb (tebibytes = 1024 gibibytes)
     1p or 1pb (pebibytes = 1024 tebibytes)

+Without specification the unit depends on the configuration entry where KiB are typically assumed.

 ## Dynamically Loading Spark Properties

 In some cases, you may want to avoid hard-coding certain configurations in a `SparkConf`.
 For